 I like typing in Chinese as a means to practice my sentence structure and vocabulary usage.
 It’s very easy to get your writing corrected by a native Chinese speaker for free.
 There are a few ways to do this.

 First, the italki app has an Exercise section where you can submit a piece of writing and someone will provide corrections.
 I like using italki for getting feedback on my writing because the structure lends itself nicely to a bit longer form content.

 Another option is the app HiNative.
 You can also ask other questions on this app, such as getting feedback on your pronunciation, asking how to say something, for examples, and a lot more.

 Chinese grammar is fairly easy and straight-forward, especially at the beginner level.
 That said, you’ll still want to spend a bit of time looking at things more closely.

-Chinese Grammar Wiki is another great resource for learning Chinese grammar online.
+Chinese Grammar Wiki is a great resource for learning Chinese grammar online.
 Grammar points are organized by difficulty level with lots of example sentences for you to reference.

 Structure Your Learning